top of page

 Zion Politics Live Stream

-White smoke!
-Cardinal Robert Prevost, an American-born prelate with a surprisingly political Twitter history, dons the papal vestments as Pope Leo XIV.
-Trump announces a trade deal with the United Kingdom and swaps out two key nominees for MAGA (and MAHA) favorites: tree-loving influencer Casey Means for Surgeon General, and Fox News’s Jeanine Pirro for US Attorney for DC.
-Senate Democrats clash with Homeland Security Secretary Kristi Noem and FBI Director Kash Patel over the constitutional right to due process.
-And President Joe Biden attempts to rehabilitate his reputation, going on The View to talk about why he believes he would've won the 2024 election.
-Jon and Dan discuss MAGA's reaction to our new, possibly woke pope, House Republicans' internal debate over Medicaid cuts, and why Democrats should be honest about Biden's decline.
-Then, Jon talks to Leah Litman, co-host of Strict Scrutiny, about the Trump administration's attacks on the judicial system and her new book Lawless: How the Supreme Court Runs on Conservative Grievance, Fringe Theories, and Bad Vibes.
-CHECK OUT THESE DEALS FROM OUR SPONSORS HELIX: https://www.helixsleep.com/crooked BETTERHELP: https://www.betterhelp.com/psa AURA FRAMES: https://www.auraframes.com Code: CROOKED ZIPRECRUITER: https://www.ziprecruiter.com/CROOKED CHAPTERS 00:00 - Intro 1:02 - Woke Pope 6:37 - UK trade deal 12:41 - China tariffs 16:27 - Republicans cutting Medicaid & tax cuts?
-24:43 - Trump's immigration chaos 31:28 - Ads 34:23 - U.S. Attorney for Washington D.C.
-37:22 - Surgeon General 41:58 - Allison Riggs 43:00 - Joe Biden on The View 53:56 - Housekeeping 54:34 - Ads 57:09 - Leah Litman Interview Want Pod Save America ad-free?
+Donald Trump, without consulting Congress or United States allies, orders the military to bomb Iran, and then claims that Iran and Israel have reached a ceasefire.
+Military and intelligence services push back on Trump's claims that Iran's three nuclear sites have been "completely and totally obliterated."
+MAGA isolationists change their tone to avoid Trump's ire.
+Jon, Lovett, Tommy, and Dan react to all the latest, including reports that nuclear material may have been removed before the attacks, Iran's retaliatory strikes on an American military installation in Qatar, and Trump's new posts indicating he may be open to regime change.
+Then, the guys walk through Democrats' response to the attacks, the latest from Trump's ongoing National Guard deployment in Los Angeles, and a New York City mayoral primary that's both frustrating and exciting.
+CHECK OUT THESE DEALS FROM OUR SPONSORS SIMPLISAFE: https://www.simplisafe.com/CROOKED HELIX: https://www.helixsleep.com/crooked QUINCE: https://www.quince.com/crooked BLINDS.COM: https://www.blinds.com CODE: CROOKED CHAPTERS 00:00 - News 0:55 - U.S. strikes Iran 27:27 - Ad break 29:54 - MAGA rift 47:32 - Trump's immigration chaos 1:04:05 - Ad break 1:06:19 - NY Mayor race Want Pod Save America ad-free?
 Subscribe to Friends of the Pod: http://crooked.com/friends Subscribe to our channel! https://www.youtube.com/crookedmedia?sub_confirmation=1 Photos courtesy of AP Photo Archive Crooked believes that we need a better conversation about politics, culture, and the world around us—one that doesn’t just focus on what’s broken, but what we can do to fix it.
 At a time when it’s increasingly easy to feel cynical or hopeless, former Obama staffers Jon Favreau, Jon Lovett, and Tommy Vietor have created a place where people can have sane conversations that inform, entertain, and inspire action.
 In 2017 they started Crooked with Pod Save America—a no-bullshit conversation about politics.
 Since then, we continue to add shows, voices, and opportunities for activism, because it’s up to all of us to do our part to build a better world.
 That’s it.
 End of mission.
 Learn more about Crooked at http://www.crooked.com Follow the pod on Twitter https://twitter.com/podsaveamerica Follow Crooked on Facebook https://www.facebook.com/CrookedMedia/ Follow Crooked on Instagram https://www.instagram.com/crookedmedia/

 Support The Show On Patreon!: https://www.patreon.com/seculartalk Subscribe to Krystal Kyle & Friends On Substack!: https://krystalkyleandfriends.substack.com Follow Kyle on Twitter: http://www.twitter.com/kylekulinski "The first time I ever really listened to Kyle Kulinski’s show was in the back of a cab last summer.
 The driver had his phone hooked up through the stereo and was pumping out an episode through the car speakers — loudly, as if looking to convert a captive audience.
 “Do you like Kyle Kulinski?”
 The driver, Ahmed, was a recent immigrant and apparently a die-hard fan of Secular Talk, the political talk show that Kulinski broadcasts on YouTube.
 I told him, yes, in fact.
 I do like Kulinski, had come across his show several years ago, and, all things considered, he seemed pretty good.
 “He understands what we’re up against,” Ahmed said.
 “Like Bernie.”
 But I was surprised to hear Kulinski’s name mentioned in the same breath as Bernie Sanders, particularly with such adoration.
 Because what I did remember about Kulinski’s show struck me as mostly capital-P “progressive” takes on the news — the left wing of the Netroots crowd more than the democratic socialism Sanders has popularized.
 It’s an impression that wasn’t entirely incorrect.
 “I have no time for philosophical, airy bullshit,” Kulinski tells me from his home in Westchester, New York.
 “I don’t want to hear about Lenin.
 I don’t want to hear about Marx.
 I just want a super plainspoken, straightforward agenda with a straightforward way of selling it.”
 With over 800,000 subscribers and nearly 670 million total views on YouTube, selling a progressive agenda is clearly something Kulinski knows how to do — even Democracy Now, the long-standing flagship of progressive media, cannot match his reach on the platform.
 Chapo Trap House can certainly boast a wildly devoted fan base (and a not insignificant degree of media influence), but their audience is roughly half the size of Kulinski’s.
 While Secular Talk might be more likely to be looped in with the progressive networks around Air America and Pacifica alums like Sam Seder than the more resolutely socialist world, Kulinski’s fiery rhetoric, razor-sharp class instincts, and knack for withering takedowns sets him apart from his peers.
 Judging by his rhetoric alone, he’s closer to a Eugene Debs than a Chris Hayes.
 But unlike Hayes, Amy Goodman, or his friend Cenk Uygur of The Young Turks — who began airing Secular Talk on his web network seven years ago — the thirty-two-year-old Kulinski is virtually invisible in the mainstream media.
 Despite his enormous fan base, his show has never once been mentioned in the obligatory trend pieces on “the Millennial Left” pumped out by the prestige media.
 Nor has Kulinski’s name ever popped up at all in the New York Times, Vox, the New Yorker, New York Magazine, or the Washington Post, despite his leading role in cofounding Justice Democrats, the organization widely credited with sweeping Alexandria Ocasio-Cortez and the rest of “the Squad” to power.
 Just last week, his Wikipedia page was deleted.
 The reason?
 “There is very simply no [reliable source] coverage of this person,” according to one moderator.
 In new media, he’s king — the Sean Hannity of the Berniecrat left.
 In old media, he’s nobody.
 I suspect there are a few reasons for that.
 There is nothing “cool” about Kulinski’s show.
 (As a friend put it, “‘Welcome to Secular Talk’ sounds like something you’d hear on Egyptian radio.”)
 His no-nonsense social-democratic politics won’t get him much cred with the Full Communism crowd.
 He records his show not in Brooklyn or Los Angeles, but in a studio he built himself in his modest Westchester home.
 His hair is too groomed and his taste in clothes too preppy to qualify as “Dirtbag Left.”
 Nor has he ever attended an n+1 release party.
 “Not only have I not attended one,” he says, “I have no idea what that means.”
 And yet he’s astonishingly plugged-in for a young man in the suburbs.
 Wondering how Sanders ended up on the Joe Rogan Experience?
 Kulinski, a frequent guest on Rogan’s wildly popular show, introduced them.
 “You make the most sense to me,” Rogan told Kulinski on a recent episode.
 “You’re a normal person.”
 Much like Sanders himself, Kulinski’s show has a massive audience that just doesn’t compute with our media’s understanding of “what the kids want” or even “what the left-wing kids want.”
 It’s probably for the best — the very woke and very WASP-ish decorum haunting much of the media world is nowhere to be found in Secular Talk.
 “Corporate Democrats over-focus on identity as a trick to divert you from the issues that unite us all — class issues,” he said on a recent episode.
 Read More Here!: https://jacobinmag.com/2020/03/kyle-kulinski-bernie-bros-secular-talk-joe-rogan-youtube #KyleKulinski #SecularTalk #news #politics #youtube #biden #economics #left #progressive #viral